 Due to the Paul Smith's Electric Light and Power Company dam, this is the largest body of water in the town of Saint Armand even though it's a dammed part of the Saranac River.
 Gorgeous views and the open sky will make your day of paddling memorable.
+Its 437 acre size leaves lots of room to explore.

 This is a dammed section of the Saranac River, so much of the lake is under 10 ft deep -- take caution.